 I took a break from the classroom after being admonished, and I’m not sure the class ever recovered.
 How do you discuss systemic oppression that uses the language of belief without offending the believers?
 I don’t think I’ve really ever been successful with that.
 Maybe the novel had them on-edge to begin with?
 I’m not sure I’ll revisit the discussion.
 The novel offers plenty more to discuss.

 Needless to say, this placed a stormcloud over the rest of the day.
-Yet, I was expecting my Pentax 67, so I was looking forward to that.
-Mail is usually deliver around noon, but of course today it was hours late—showing up after 5pm.
+Yet, I was expecting my Pentax 67 📷, so I was looking forward to that.
+Mail is usually delivered around noon, but of course today it was hours late—showing up after 5pm.
 And this is what the package looked like.

 There was nothing for it for to see if the camera survived.
 It was pretty well wrapped—a bubble-wrap-shaped camera sat under a bunch of wadded newspaper.
 I carefully unwrapped it, and tested the various parts of the camera.
 All appeared well.

-The camera has an almost art-deco presence to it.
+The camera has an almost art-deco aesthetic to it.
 It is a hefty beast from another time.

 I put in a roll of the included Kodak Portra 400 and tried a sample shot.
 At first the shutter would not fire, but I had just put the film in wrong, or hadn’t winded far enough.
 Once I corrected this error, click! went the shutter in the crepuscular light.
 My first shot was recorded, but probably under-exposed.
 An inauspicious start to my Pentax 67 phase?
 Well, my first image from the Leica M years ago was blurry, so I’m not superstitious.
 Still, I’m glad the camera seems to be working.

 I plan to shoot a whole roll in the next couple of days.
 Let’s hope tomorrow is sunnier.